kontena/kontena/docs/getting-started/installing/nodes-manual.md

             kontena/agent:${KONTENA_VERSION}
 ```

-You should replace docker `--bip` address with something that is not conflicting with your infrastructure and set that ip as the default nameserver.
+**NOTE**: You should replace docker `--bip` address with something that is not conflicting with your infrastructure and set that ip as the default nameserver.

 ## Ubuntu 14.04